mgoplerud/vglmer/cran-comments.md

 This is a patch on vglmer 1.0.0 to address issues noted on CRAN.
 In this version I have:

 - Resolved the `clang` warning about `&`
+- Added links to the corresponding GitHub repo to `DESCRIPTION`

 ## R CMD check results